Trade and Share Activity for Appreciations and Celebrations

 As discussed in the February 2013 article, using postcards, image cards and objects are powerful ways to spark introductory conversations and initiate meaningful individual and group reflection on learning experiences.
 They are also effective techniques for using metaphor to reflect upon and celebrate the strengths and contributions of individual group members.

 Postcards are one of my favorite tools to help celebrate the strengths of group members such as colleagues in the work place, students in the same class, faculty members, or team members.
 I find they spark positive reflective conversations and feedback in a non-intimidating way.
 There are a couple of different methods I use to facilitate this process depending on the size of the group and the dynamics within the group.
-One technique uses the “Trade and Share” activity (see post) and the other uses a “Guessing” activity.
+In the last issue I shared the Postcard Strength Guess Activity.
+Another favorite is using the “Trade and Share” activity for appreciations.
+I have shared this strategy in other posts for both community building and academic review.
+Below is the appreciations variation.

-During the “report out” I invite group members to not only share what they heard about the card from others about that person’s strengths, but also what they know about that person’s inner strengths or contributions to the team.
+When I bring the group back together to share, I invite group members to not only share what they heard about the card from others about that person’s strengths, but also what they know about that person’s inner strengths or contributions to the team.
 This process of group members adding their thoughts, complements, and positive feedback is another nice way for people to hear about their personal strengths from their colleagues or peers.

 As this school year closes, I’ve been using it again in the last few weeks with a few of my classroom and teacher groups with great results.
 So often students are involved in interventions in school focused on what they “aren’t” supposed to say and do, it is nice to focus on the positive and give them an opportunity to practice the things they CAN do and say towards their peers to make for a better community and school environment.